Your Guide to Japanese Summer Festivals: What to See, Eat, and Experience

 While each region adds its own twist, Japanese summer festivals usually include:

-• Colorful floats (dashi or yamaboko) - some of which are considered elaborate floats and recognized as intangible cultural heritage
+• Colourful floats (dashi or yamaboko) - elaborate floats recognized as intangible cultural heritage

 • Portable shrines (mikoshi) paraded through streets